LoopFollow Build

 - Browser Build:

-- If you have never built, see LoopDocs: Browser Build for Other Apps
+- If you have never built, see LoopFollow Browser Build

 - Mac-Xcode: Build LoopFollow Script for Mac-Xcode